-According the Brian Solis, a digital analyst, anthropologist and futurist:
+According to Brian Solis, a digital analyst, anthropologist and futurist:

-They put the “me” in social media.
+They put the 'me' in social media.
 They’re always on.
 They rely on the shared experiences of strangers to guide their actions.
-And, they know that other Gen C’ers rely upon their shared experiences to find resolution.”
+And, they know that other Gen C’ers rely upon their shared experiences to find

 Gen C are always connected, computerised and clicking.
 They are social media savvy, with 86% using social networking sites to interact with friends, family and peers.

 What does all of this mean for businesses?
 How can you engage Generation C as your customer and your employee?
-Stay tuned to our blog in the coming weeks, or download the full report ‘Generating Success with Generation C’ here.
+Download the full report ‘Generating Success with Generation C’.